 - A proven track record.
 Ask to see testimonials and examples of other websites they host.
 Check that they work with other businesses like yours.
 Google the web hosting company to see what people are saying about them.

 - The contract.
 Look at the terms and conditions.
-Are refunds available if you are not satisfied?
+Are refunds or account credits available on your contract if the host does not meet the terms of the contract or you are not satisfied?
 Is there any flexibility in what is being offered?
 How long is the contract?
 Can you get out of it if you want to?

 - Moving hosts.
 Some website hosting companies will offer to transfer your site from your existing host to their service.
 If so, check they can move all of your files, images and data to the new host location easily and, above all, smoothly.